crabtr26/pytemplates/README.md

 This template includes two services: an API built using fastapi and a reverse-proxy built using traefik.
 The docker-compose.yml can be used to build and deploy both services on a single machine or on a docker swarm cluster.
+The docker-compose.override.yml is used to override the production configuration during local development.

 ## Setup